 Visit the local chapter of the 'Slow Food' network for a cooking class.
 Accompany the chef to the kasbah to collect your ingredients, then learn to prepare some classic Palestinian dishes.
 Enjoy your creations over lunch and discover what life is like for women in this small Palestinian town

 Savour Jewish dishes in a local home in the Negev Desert

 This trip aims to give you an exciting, diverse and well-rounded experience of a country’s cuisine.
-While we endeavour to cater for specific dietary requirements (let us know in advance), some meals and food activities are set in advance and may be difficult to adjust.
+While we endeavour to cater for specific dietary requirements (let us know at time of booking), some meals and food activities are set in advance and may be difficult to adjust.